Mother Teresa declared a saint by Pope Francis

 Born Agnes Gonxha Bojaxhiu in 1910, Mother Teresa set up her Missionaries of Charity in the slums of Kolkata in 1950 and made her headquarters in the Indian city for nearly half a century.

-Her small figure in a white-and-blue sari and sandals became familiar around the world.
+Her small figure, often in a white-and-blue sari and sandals, became familiar around the world.
 She died in Kolkata in 1997 at age 87.

 Earning global recognition for her unending work and compassion for the poor, Mother Teresa was awarded the Nobel Peace Prize in 1979.